 In fact, its maintainers and contributors always seem eager to share their knowledge and expertise and bring something different to the table.
 They genuinely care about making Ruby on Rails more widespread and having more companies and devs choose it, understand it, and reap its benefits.

-Their posts include a comprehensive collection of how to's, tips, and guides that cover everything you need to know as a beginner.
+Their posts include a comprehensive collection of how to's, tips, and guides covering everything you need to know as a beginner developer.
 And there are useful updates every week if you want to keep you or your team in the loop with how the framework is progressing.

 This is a global and very active community of developers that focuses on how you can optimize Ruby on Rails and adapt it to fit your specific development needs.
 The blog is frequently updated with news, concepts, tips, and tricks, but also covers more general coding and testing topics.
 The link-log gathers RoR-related data from all over the web, from developers as well as companies, and brings you the most relevant content.

 05 Everyday RailsIf you want to be able to test with confidence, Everyday Rails helps you add reliable tests to your applications and offers guidance on how you can get as close as possible to 100% test coverage for your Ruby on Rails software.
 It also covers code reviewing, upgrades, Rails security essentials, and backups.

 06 AWS Ruby BlogAre you interested in deploying Ruby on Rails apps on AWS?
 Then this blog is for you.
 It's filled with useful information on system administration and all the different options you have available with elastic beanstalk.
 It takes the stress and frustration out of running an RoR app on a staging environment on AWS.